carpentries-incubator/pangenomics/_episodes/09-tda-handson.md

 ~~~
 {: .output}

-We can compute persistence on the simplex tree structure using the `persistence()` method
+Finally, we compute the persistence of the Rips complex using the `persistence()` method of the `Rips_simplex_tree`.
+Persistence computes the birth and death values for each topological feature (connected components, loops, voids, etc.) in the complex.
+The result is assigned to the variable `diag_Rips`.
 ~~~
 %%time
+# Compute the persistence of the Rips complex
 diag_Rips = Rips_simplex_tree.persistence()
 ~~~
 {: .language-python}